Since 2004, Sesaya has provided schools, preschools and childcare centres throughout Toronto with:

 Sesaya provides all props, instruments, manipulatives and recorded music . . . and from week to week and program to program, what we provide evolves with your program.
 The focus is always on your students singing and dancing with their friends — and having fun.

-Carl Orff (Germany: Orff-Schulwerk): Orff-Schulwerk is based on Orff’s belief that the easiest method of teaching music is to draw out a child’s inherent affinities for rhythm and melody and allow these to develop in natural ways, leading the child by his or her intuition from primitive to more sophisticated expression…
+- Carl Orff (Germany: Orff-Schulwerk): Orff believed that the easiest method of teaching music is to draw out a child’s inherent affinities for rhythm and melody and allow these to develop in natural ways.

-Zoltan Kodaly (Hungary: Kodaly Method): According to the Kodaly Method, singing is the foundation of musical culture.
-The voice is a child’s most precious instrument, and singing is the basic musical activity.
-So a child should sing often, joyfully and unaccompanied, in order to develop a tuneful voice.
+- Zoltan Kodaly (Hungary: Kodaly Method): According to the Kodaly Method, the voice is a child’s most precious instrument, and singing is the basic musical activity.

-Shin’ichi Suzuki (Japan: Suzuki Method): The central belief of Suzuki is based on the evidence of universal language acquisition.
+- Shin’ichi Suzuki (Japan: Suzuki Method): The central belief of Suzuki is based on the evidence of universal language acquisition.
 Children learn music much like their native language, through listening experiences.
-Because they hear the sounds and rhythms from birth, there is never a doubt in children’s minds that they will succeed in speaking their own language.
-Therefore, developing focused auditory skills – the sounds and rhythms of musical experience – is vital to a child’s musical development.

-Rudolf Laban (Slovakia: Labanotation): Laban, a major pioneer in the evolution of modern dance, promoted the idea that dance should be readily available to everyone.
-To facilitate understanding and practice, he isolated the different elements of movement into 4 principal areas: the body and how it moves through space (level, size, direction, pathway), time (speed rhythm) and force (energy, weight, flow).
+- Rudolf Laban (Slovakia: Labanotation): Laban, a major pioneer in the evolution of modern dance, promoted the idea that dance should be readily available to everyone.

-To these pedagogical aspects, Sesaya adds a unique flavour born of decades of music and dance training.
-As a result, our teachers bring unique instruments, music and dances that enrich your students’ learning in diverse and distinct ways.
+To these pedagogical aspects, Sesaya adds unique instruments, music and dances that enrich your students’ learning in diverse ways.